MarcDiethelm/xtc/README.md

 ### Naming Convention

 - use - (hyphen) for pretty much everything: module names, skins, template files
-- 'lib' folders are for any third-party code that we don't touch: libraries, jquery plugins
+- 'lib' folders are for any third-party code that we don't touch: libraries, jquery plugins.
+Use unminified files.
 - Files that start with an underscore are resources required for xtc's functionality.